strawmanpoems/strawman/poems/028_real_was_we.md

 were gods and ruled
-and we made everything just fine until the next moment slipped into us. real was we, simply skipping on the now stones across a trickle of time and we could pause it, right? freeze-frame, replay, skip, over and over, and we didn't know how we would relish the simplicity, the hiss the crackle and hum and smell of old vinyl and cardboard we were dying in a different way
+and we made everything just fine until the next moment slipped into us.

+real was we, simply skipping
+on the now stones across a trickle of time and we could pause it, right? freeze-frame, replay, skip, skip, skip, over and over, and we didn't know how we would relish the simplicity, or the hiss the crackle and hum and smell of old vinyl and cardboard- we were dying in a different way, really

 </pre>